 Pros

-- A review of the ingredients reveals that it has taurine, which keeps eyes and heart in good shape.
+- Has taurine, which keeps eyes and heart in good shape

-- According to some, this dry cat food resolves digestive issues such as constipation, diarrhea, and vomiting.
+- Resolves digestive issues such as constipation, diarrhea, and vomiting

 Cons

-If you like the ingredients of the Wild Rocky Mountain Recipe, but your cat prefers wet foods, check this canned food variant out.
+If you like the ingredients of the kibble above, but your cat prefers wet foods, check this canned food variant out.

 What’s in it

-Just like the dry food version, Taste of the Wild Rocky Mountain Feline Formula uses roasted venison and salmon as the primary protein sources.
-Other proteins include fish broth, chicken broth, chicken liver, chicken, dried egg whites, and ocean fish.
+Just like the dry food version, it uses roasted venison and salmon as the primary protein sources.
+Other proteins include fish broth, chicken broth, chicken liver, chicken, dried egg whites and ocean fish.

 It also features ingredients that bump up its vitamin and mineral content, including yucca schidigera extract, raspberries, tomatoes, and blueberries.
 It also has amino acids from copper and manganese chelate.